 Disinterested agents claim that most buyers are already under a Buyer Representation Agreement with another brokerage.
 Hence, the agent wouldn't have an opportunity to develop a new client.
 Unfortunately, they don't consider an open house a legitimate tool in their marketing kit for their seller client - just a slim chance to personally meet new buyers.
 Wrong attitude.

 So, are open houses worthwhile for a seller?
-What's to lose except some of your listing agent's time.
+What's to lose except some of your listing agent's time - or your own.
 Nevertheless, ensure that your listing agent properly manages the visitors.
 Losing control can result in too many people wandering throughout the house - unattended.

 Would you allow a stranger to walk unattended everywhere inside your

 home to potentially snoop through your closets, cabinets and

 drawers, or worse, steal from you?
 I think not.
 This is particularly significant for private home sellers who've not benefited from advice from a professional on how to prepare a house for viewings.